 This setting will ensure that your 3D model scales according to the actual width and length of the house.

 Once done, you should see the Sweet Home 3D user interface.

-At the bottom of the tool, you’ll to see a 3D live preview just like the 3D screenshots above.
+At the bottom of the tool, you’ll see a 3D live preview just like the 3D screenshots above.

 In order to see the 3D preview, you’ll first need to draw the walls along the lines of the 2D floor plan.

 This Sweet Home 3D tutorial video shows you how to do it.
-I had to refer to it a couple of times to learn how to set up the walls and the rooms, after which adding and placing furnitures was really simple.
+I had to refer to it a couple of times to learn how to set up the walls and the rooms, after which adding and placing furniture was really simple.

 If at any time, you need additional designs of furniture, you can always click on the Import Furniture link to import new designs into the application.

 Sweet Home 3D is an open-source SourceForge.net project distributed under GNU General Public License.